Importing Lightroom: Not applying rotation

 I have also fixed the orientation support for landscape images, so please try with the latest code in the branch.
 If you can test with different images (portrait / landscape) and different orientation it would be nice.
 It is not easy to get this right...

-#14 Updated by Nikolaus Krismer about 6 years ago
+#14 Updated by Nikolaus Krismer over 6 years ago

 Updated files from your branch and recompiled.